 In the case of IRA, the penalty provided in Section 1081.02 (g) of the Code will not be applicable.
-However, the individual may be subject to the penalties imposed by the financial institution or insurer according to the contract or document of the IRA or Non Deductible IRA.
+However, the individual may be subject to the penalties imposed by the financial institution or insurer according to the contract or document of the IRA.